dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

 or a bit less than 6 cycles off of 2,822,400 Hz.

-You can see that this result is as close as we can get with the tools we got by recomputing with DIVF + 1:
+You can see that this result is as close as we can get with the tools we got by recomputing with the next largest DIVF value (DIVF=3289):

         = 19.2Mhz / (6 + 3289. / 4096)
         = 2822293.1993540283

-And DIVF - 1:
+And the next smallest DIVF (DIVF=3287):

         = 19.2Mhz / (6 + 3287. / 4096)
         = 2822495.7829379463

 Both of which are farther away from 2,822,400.
-To get even closer we could also do MASH correction, but I'll ignore that.

 #### Loopback to check the clock.